Belarus will make its Eurobond payments in Belarusian rubles

-Belarus' Council of Ministers along with the National Bank of the Republic of Belarus (NBRB) have adopted a decree on settling Belarus' Eurobond payments in Belarusian rubles (BYN), State Belarusian News Service BelTA reported on June 29.
+Belarus' Council of Ministers along with the National Bank of the Republic of Belarus (NBRB) have adopted a decree on settling Belarus' Eurobond payments in Belarusian rubles, State Belarusian News Service BelTA reported on June 29.

-An official statement from the Belarusian government's press service read “Debt obligations under sovereign securities floated on international financial markets will be honored in Belarusian rubles at the rate of the country's National Bank as of the date of payment."
+An official statement from the Belarusian government's press service read: “Debt obligations under sovereign securities floated on international financial markets will be honoured in Belarusian rubles at the rate of the country's National Bank as of the date of payment."

 According to Belarus' Finance Minister Yuri Seliverstov, the decision comes as Belarus has had a hard time paying its debts through international clearing and depository systems.

-The problems first arose when Belarus was to make its last interest payment in February, for which the entire payment was made in US dollars to Citibank.
+The problems first arose when Belarus was due to make its last interest payment in February, for which the entire payment was made in US dollars to Citibank.

-However, after recieving numerous complaints about not having recieved the payments.
+However, after receiving numerous complaints about not having received the payments.
 Citibank confirmed that all the payments had been made but referred the Belarusian finance ministry to international clearing and depository systems.

 The depository and international clearing systems refused to discuss the matter with the Belarusian finance ministry, citing sanctions against Belarusian banks or the Russian banks that serviced them as the reason.